 Gum Implant Surgery: If the root of your tooth has lost its gum tissue, some can be removed from another part and be implanted to the part that has been sensitive due to gum recession.
 This method can treat the unprotected roots and reduce the sensitivity.

 A Root Canal: If your tooth sensitivity leads to extreme and unbearable pain and other treatments do not work, the dentist will definitely recommend a root canal as a way which is used to treat the problems related to tooth nerves.
-This method is presumed as the most successful technique to get rid of tooth sensitivity.
+This method is often presumed as the most successful technique to get rid of tooth sensitivity.

 Frequent Asked Questions About How to Treat Tooth Hypersensitivity